 This page gives you some background information about ATOL Reform and Flight Plus.

-For over 40 years the Air Travel Organisers Licence (ATOL) Scheme has provided financial protection to holidaymakers booking air holiday packages.
+For over 40 years the ATOL Scheme has provided financial protection to holidaymakers booking air holiday packages.
 However in recent years the market has changed significantly; the rise in sales of flights and overseas holiday accommodation on the internet means that more people are booking their holiday components separately.
-Many travel firms responded by offering dynamic holidays outside the ATOL Scheme and as a result the number of people protected by ATOL has fallen and today only around 50% of holidaymakers are protected by ATOL.
+Many travel firms responded by offering dynamic holidays outside the ATOL Scheme and as a result the number of people protected by ATOL fell to only around 50% of holidaymakers being protected by ATOL.
 However, because financial protection was traditionally prevalent, the majority of consumers do not realise that the arrangements they buy today may not be ATOL protected and that they run the risk of losing their money if their travel firm fails.

 The Government recognised the need to update the ATOL Scheme to bring it into line with new trade practices and provide clarity when customers book what appears to be a package holiday.
 The ATOL Regulations were therefore changed on 30 April 2012, which introduced the following main changes:

 • Agency Agreements